alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 I Should Have Been More Uncertain
 -------------------------------------------------------------------------------

-It would be incredibly weird if I was never surprised by ML research.
+It would be incredibly weird if I was never surprised by machine learning (ML) research.
 Historically, it's very hard to predict the trajectory a research field will take, and if I were never surprised, I'd take that as a personal failing to not consider large enough ideas.

 At the same time, when I think back on the past 5 years, I believe I was surprised more often than I expected.
 It wasn't all in a positive direction.
-Unsupervised learning got better way faster than I expected, deep RL got better a little faster than I expected, and transfer learning was slower than expected.
+Unsupervised learning got better way faster than I expected, deep reinforcement learning got better a little faster than I expected, and transfer learning was slower than expected.
 Combined, I've decided I should widen the distribution of outcomes, so now I'm allocating 35 years to the 10%-90% interval instead of 25 years.